harryfyjiswalker/GEOL0069_Week4/README.md

   <em>Figure 3: Mean and standard deviation of unaligned sea-ice and lead waveforms.</em>
 </p>

-It is noted, however, that when many waveforms are recorded along a satellite track, each one is centred slightly differently within the 256-bin window.
+It is noted, however, that when many waveforms are recorded along a satellite track, each one is centred slightly differently within the 256-bin window, leading to the lack of sharpness in the peaks observed in Figure 3.
 As such, for fairer comparison, initial alignment of the waveforms is required.
 For this, two methods are investigated:

 - *Cross-correlation:* Each waveform is aligned to the first waveform in the cluster using cross-correlation (which finds the shift that maximises the similarity between two signals)[10]
 - *Physics-based alignment:* Alignment using the known orbit geometry, developed at the Alfred Wegner Institute [11]